 The Residential Care Services division takes complaints regarding potential violations through the Complaint Resolution Unit (CRU).
 Any participant, advocate, family member, the Ombuds staff, or anyone in the community can call the CRU to identify a potential violation in a facility.
 Case managers, who visit participants in the facilities, would also call the CRU if they identified a potential violation.
 The Department has published an EndHarm toll-free phone number in facilities, Home and Community Services Offices, Area Agencies on Aging, and other public areas, and on the website, to inform the public about reporting incidents for vulnerable adults.
 The EndHarm calls are dispatched to APS or CRU as applicable.
 All complaints, regardless of the source, are reviewed and investigated by RCS.
-If there is a violation of the federal or state policies, the provider is notified of the violation.
-The provider is required to correct the violation and to implement a plan to ensure the practice that led to the violation does not happen again.
+If there is a violation of the federal or state policies, the provider is notified of the violation does not happen again.
 Depending on the outcome or timeliness of the remediation at time of re-inspection, RCS is authorized to implement progressive enforcement action (including civil fines, stop placements, and license revocation).
 Facility citation letters are posted on the department's internet site for the public to review and for informed decision making when a client is choosing a licensed residential setting.